PeterBlenessy/yareb/README.md

 So here are the suggested changes:

-From whithin Visual Studio Code, I simply moved `main.js` to the `public`folder and renamed it to  `electron.js`.
+From within Visual Studio Code, I simply moved `main.js` to the `public`folder and renamed it to  `electron.js`.
 Probably not the best way to do it from a git perspective, but I didn't give it a lot of thought.

 ```json
 {